2013 Chhattisgarh Legislative Assembly election

 Chhattisgarh Legislative Assembly election 2013 was held in two phases on 11 and 19 November in Chhattisgarh state of India.
 The result was announced on 8 December.
 Incumbent ruling party BJP and Chief Minister Raman Singh retained the majority in assembly and formed government consequently for the third time.

 Polls

 Voter-verified paper audit trail (VVPAT) along with EVMs was used in 1 assembly seat in Chhattisgarh elections.
-The first phase in the Naxal-affected areas of Bastar, consisting 18 constituencies, voted on 11 November and had a 75.53% voter turnout.
+The first phase in the Naxal-affected areas of Bastar, consisting of 18 constituencies, voted on 11 November and had a 75.53% voter turnout.
 The second phase in the other 72 constituencies was held on 19 November and had a 74.7% turnout.

 Security

 The Hindu reported that 32 battalions of central paramilitaries were added to the 117,000 security force personnel in the area.
 Another almost 25,000 Chhattisgarh Police were stations in south Chhattisgarh.
 As a result, the Gond tribal region would consist of approximately 143,000 armed security personnel.
 The Hindu stated that after the mobilization of 600 companies of paramilitary forces in the tribal region, it was "one of the most militarized zones in the world."